mdavis-xyz/staves-typst/docs/docs.typ

 Author: Matthew Davis

 This Typst package is used to draw musical scales.

-For now this is restricted to only one stave (set of 5 lines).
 This package can be used to write arbitrary notes, but is not intended to be used for entire songs.

 #let package-version = "0.1.0"